LK-Hour/W4---HW3---Physics-Based-Object-Interaction/COMPLETE_BEGINNER_GUIDE.md

 ## 🆘 Troubleshooting Guide

 **Ball falls through ground:**
-- Check ground has Collider
+- Check ground has Mesh Collider (Planes have this by default)
 - Check ball has Rigidbody
-- Try Continuous collision detection
+- Try Continuous collision detection on ball's Rigidbody
+- Make sure ground is at Y: 0 and ball starts at Y: 1 or higher

 **Platform doesn't move:**
 - Check Is Kinematic is ✅
 - Check script is attached
-- Check script has no errors
+- Check script has no errors (look at Console window)
+- Make sure platform has Rigidbody component

 **Shooting doesn't work:**
-- Check Projectile prefab is assigned
+- Check Projectile prefab is assigned in Inspector
-- Check ShootPoint is assigned
+- Check ShootPoint is assigned in Inspector
+- Press F key (not Spacebar - that's for jumping)
+- Check projectile prefab has Rigidbody
-- Check Spacebar input in script
+- Look for errors in Console window

+**Can't assign Connected Body in joints:**
+- The anchor object NEEDS a Rigidbody component!
+- Use Kinematic Rigidbody for static anchors
+- Make sure you're dragging from Hierarchy, not Project

 **Particles don't show:**
-- Check Particle System is playing
+- Check Particle System component is present
+- Check Looping is ✅ checked
-- Check emission rate > 0
+- Check emission Rate over Time > 0
-- Check particles aren't too small/large
+- Check Start Size isn't too small (try 0.1)
+- Check particle color isn't transparent

 **Cloth doesn't wave:**
-- Check Cloth component is added
+- Check Cloth component is added to plane
 - Check Use Gravity is ✅
-- Check vertices aren't all constrained
+- Check External Acceleration has values (try X: 2)
+- Make sure plane has enough vertices (10x10 default is fine)
-- Add Wind Zone for more effect
+- Add Wind Zone for more dramatic effect

 **Joints don't work:**
-- Check both objects have Rigidbody
+- BOTH objects need Rigidbody (anchor can be Kinematic)
 - Check Connected Body is assigned
-- Check joint limits/settings
+- Check joint limits/settings are reasonable
+- For Hinge: Check Use Limits is enabled
+- For Spring: Check Spring value > 0

+**Player doesn't move:**
+- Check PlayerController script is attached
+- Check Rigidbody is on Player
+- Check moveForce value > 0 (try 10)
+- Make sure Is Kinematic is ❌ unchecked on player
+- Test WASD keys in Play mode

+**Collectibles don't trigger:**
+- Check Sphere Collider has "Is Trigger" ✅ checked
+- Check Player has tag "Player"
+- Check Collectible has tag "Collectible"
+- Check Collectible script is attached
+- Player needs a Collider (Sphere Collider from ball)

+**Script errors / won't compile:**
+- Check all using statements at top (UnityEngine, TMPro)
+- Check all brackets { } are matched
+- Check spelling of variable names
+- Look at line number in Console error message
+- Make sure script names match class names exactly

 ---